Activities & Lessons

-But if you're ready to try some new "get-to-know-you" activities this school year, we have some suggestions that will help students connect and see what they have in common while giving you a window into their hopes, dreams, anxieties, fears, and even their academic skills.
+Tired of the traditional "say your name and one thing you did over the summer" icebreakers?
+We've got you covered with a fresh new spin on "get-to-know-you" activities that you can use in person or remotely.
+The activities are designed to help students connect and see what they have in common while giving you a window into their hopes, dreams, anxieties, fears, and even their academic skills.
 And you and your class will have a great time along the way.
-These fun back-to-school icebreaker activities for elementary school will do the trick, whether you're teaching in a classroom or remotely.
+Kickstart community building in your classroom this fall with these fun back-to-school icebreaker activities for elementary students.

 Fun Elementary School Icebreakers